open-mmlab/playground/label_anything/readme.md

 out_mask=$env:out_mask `
 out_bbox=$env:out_bbox `
 device=$env:device

+# mobile_sam on windows have not been tested, if you are interesteed in it, please modify the shell script like upper script.
 ```

 ![image](https://user-images.githubusercontent.com/25839884/233821553-0030945a-8d83-4416-8edd-373ae9203a63.png)

 At this point, the SAM backend inference service has started.

 ⚠The above terminal window needs to be kept open.